Birmingham, Alabama: Climate

 The summer months are hot, with high humidity.
 Most of the precipitation that falls in the summer are from thunderstorms, most of which occur in the afternoon and evening hours.

 The spring and fall months are pleasant but variable as cold fronts frequently bring strong to severe thunderstorms and occasional tornadoes to the region.
 The fall season (primarily October) features less rainfall and fewer storms, as well as lower humidity than the spring, but November and early December represent a secondary severe weather season.
-Birmingham is located on the heart of a Tornado Alley known as the Dixie Alley due to the high frequency of tornadoes in Central Alabama.
+Birmingham is located in the heart of a Tornado Alley known as the Dixie Alley due to the high frequency of tornadoes in Central Alabama.
 The greater Birmingham area has been hit by two F5 tornadoes; one in Birmingham's northern suburbs in 1977, and second in the western suburbs in 1998.
 The area was hit by an EF4 tornado which was part of a larger outbreak in April 2011.
 In late summer and fall months, Birmingham experiences occasional tropical storms and hurricanes due to its proximity to the Central Gulf Coast.

-The record high temperature is 107 °F, set on July 29, 1930, and the record low is −10 °F, set on February 13, 1899.
+The record high temperature is 107 °F, set on July 29, 1930.
+The record low is −10 °F, set on February 13, 1899.